Registering to get married

 Deadlines

-Registration to get married should be carried out six months before the desired date of the marriage ceremony, since the certification of marriageability is only valid for a maximum of six months.
+Registration to get married should be carried out six months before the desired date of the marriage ceremony, since the certification of marriageability is only valid for a maximum of six months – calculated from the date of determination.
 There is no longer a minimum amount of time for the procedure before the marriage ceremony, but the average waiting time in larger cities is two to six weeks.

 Banns of marriage are no longer announced (posted on the noticeboard of the town hall) in Austria.